DevCrew-io/openai-chatgpt-ios-sdk/README.md

 ///   - model: The ChatGPT model to use for generating the response.
 Defaults is .gptThreePointFiveTurbo
 ///   - maxTokens: The maximum number of tokens in the generated response.
 Defaults to 500.
 ///   - completion: A closure to be called with the result of the request.
 The result is either a success containing the generated response string or a failure containing an error.
-ChatGPTAPIManager.shared.sendChatRequest(prompt: "Your prompt") { result in
+OpenAIAPIManager.shared.sendChatRequest(prompt: "Your prompt") { result in
     switch result {
     case .success(let generatedChat):
         // Handle the generated chat